In the rhinoplasty procedure, the cuts are taken in a hidden manner as a result there are no visible scars.

 You should be able to return to work within 7-14 days.

-Exercise should also be avoided for at least three weeks after surgery.
+Exercise should also be avoided for at least two weeks after surgery.

 DON’T WEAR SPECTACLES